WICG/PEPC/explainer.md

   );
 </script>
 ```
+- **Advantages:**
+  - **Customizable Styling:** Developers retain full control over the visual styling of the permission trigger using standard CSS.
+  - **Dynamic Placement:** Allows developers to dynamically choose and register any existing HTML element as the permission control point.
+  - **Leverages Existing Markup:** Doesn't require introducing a new HTML element type into the web page's structure.
 - **Disadvantages:**
-  - This approach doesn't inherently bring permissions into the interaction design process; it remains an implementation detail.
+  - **Design Disconnect:** This approach doesn't inherently bring permissions into the interaction design process; it remains an implementation detail.
-  - Dynamically selecting the element complicates security verification and constraints, making it less robust than a dedicated element.
+  - **Security Complexity:** Dynamically selecting the element complicates security verification and constraints, making it less robust than a dedicated element.
-  - Requires manual developer handling for unsupported browsers, as a non-functional button would otherwise be present.
+  - **Fallback Burden:** Requires manual developer handling for unsupported browsers, as a non-functional button would otherwise be present.
-  - Like extending existing elements, it creates counter-intuitive behavior where a standard HTML element suddenly has highly restricted functionality.
+  - **Counter-Intuitive Behavior:** Like extending existing elements, it creates counter-intuitive behavior where a standard HTML element suddenly has highly restricted functionality.

 ### 6. Extending the Permissions API to Provide an Anchor Point
 This approach would extend the Permissions API with a request() function that accepts an HTML element as an "anchor" for positioning the permission prompt.